Moxzii/Moxzii/README.md

 Lmk if u need anything or if im behaving in a way that makes u uncomfy!!  ദ്ദി◝ ⩊ ◜)

+Sign my atabook 2 see the number go up!!!!!!!

 <img width="790" height="36" alt="cute af divider" src="https://github.com/user-attachments/assets/53bc838d-8954-47c5-a27b-5da8788e4690" />